GiggioG/thermal-printer/WRITE_UP.md

 I also wrote a script ([dataToBin.py](reverse_engineering/dataToBin.py)) that reads the capture files into binary ones, so I could look at them in a hex editor.
 I didn't find anything that way either.
-The funny thing is that I only later realised that the hex editor I used, [ImHex](https://imhex.werwolv.net/) is also made by werwolv, the originial author of the cat printer article.
+The funny thing is that I only later realised that the hex editor I used - [ImHex](https://imhex.werwolv.net/), is also made by werwolv, the originial author of the cat printer article.

 ## 3. Beginnings of reverse engineering the app